- Location: VIC - Multiple Locations

 About this role

-If you're looking to challenge yourself, join a first-rate multidisciplinary team and build your reputation in an exciting field, you'll love the work at Forensic Intervention Services (FIS).
+If you're looking to challenge yourself, join a supportive multidisciplinary team and build your clinical reputation, you'll love the work at Forensic Intervention Services (FIS).

 We are a specialist program area of Corrections Victoria doing innovative work in areas such as violent and sexual offending, alcohol and other drugs, violent extremism and restorative justice.

-Opportunities are available in both metro Melbourne and regional locations.
+Opportunities are available in metro Melbourne, the Geelong area and regional locations.

 How we'll support and reward you

-Our work can be demanding so we offer comprehensive training and support.
+Our work can be demanding so we offer first-rate training and support.

 - A specialised induction program for new clinical staff (including foundation, theory, and mentored on-the-job training)

 - Exposure to national and international experts in forensic work.